thedannyliu/GenAI_Detection/src/evaluation/README.md

 # Evaluation Module

+## Overview
+Scripts and helpers for measuring model performance across datasets.

 This module provides tools and functions for evaluating AI-generated image detection models.
 It handles metrics calculation, performance visualization, and analysis of model behavior.

 ## Key Components